riscvarchive/riscv-platform-specs/riscv-unix.md

 not an unpredictable value, nor is it a hybrid of the bytes of the old and new values.)

+LR/SC forward progress is guaranteed on main-memory regions that are cacheable and coherent.

 Unless otherwise specified by a given I/O device,
 I/O regions are at least point-to-point strongly ordered.
 All devices attached to a given PCIe root complex are on the same ordered